redbellynetwork/receptor-schema/credentials/wholesaleInvestorCredential.md

 # validUntil

-Represents date until which the credential is valid
+Represents date until which the credential is valid, in YYYYMMDD format

 ```
     "validUntil": "20450101"